 Companies cannot target workers for wage reductions by race, age, or any other protected class under discrimination statutes.

 Wage/salary reductions for reasons that are in opposition to public policy are also not legal.
 For example, an employee's hours or salary cannot be cut for taking time off for jury duty, to serve in the National Guard, or for whistle-blowing regarding an employer's actions that are harmful to the public.

-Are you anticipating a reduction or pay in hours?
+Are you anticipating a reduction of pay or hours?
 If your employer does cut your pay or schedule, you’ll typically receive a letter outlining the change.
 The letter will likely explain that there will be a pay cut, with details of how much salary will be reduced and when the reduction will go into effect.